dabapps/django-readers/docs/tutorial.md

 ## Requirement 1: a list of book titles (without `django-readers`)

 First, the client wants us to build a page containing a list of all of the books in the database, showing only their titles.
-The "standard" Django approach to this would be as follows:
+The standard Django approach to this would be as follows:

 ```python
 def book_list(request):